Print

 Add "Scoliosis technique, which markedly limits detail to decrease dose", since the markedly low resolution of EOS and other scoli techniques will preclude reliable assessment of subtle trabecular changes, early implant/bone interface changes, fractures, etc. Describe if in brace or out; if supine or sitting; esp if comparing to older exam which may be different.
 In-brace can't be compared to out-of-brace; nor upright to supine; it's apples-to-oranges.

-(*There will be times, here or in future, one *does* measure the scoliosis (for non-Orthopaedists here,or for future employment): Dictate measurements "From superior endplate of ...to inferior endplate of ..."
-If measuring-- Comparisons to older images, or to changes when pt. flexes laterally to L or R, must use same endplates, eg 'Using the same landmarks, on previous exam Oct.
-19 2015 these curves measured XX and YY respectively...")
+*There will be times, here or in future, one *does* measure the scoliosis (for non-Orthopaedists here, or at future employment): Dictate measurements “From superior endplate of …to inferior endplate of …” If measuring-- Comparisons to older images, or to changes when pt. flexes laterally to L or R, must use same endplates, eg ‘Using the same landmarks, on previous exam Oct.
+19, 2015 these curves measured XX and YY respectively…”

-Curves are named 'right/dextro' or 'left' by direction of shift from midline ie apex of curve; need not add "convex to..." unless you are unclear abt.
-Convention.
+Curves are named ‘right/dextro’ or ‘left’ by direction of shift from midline ie apex of curve; need not add “convex to…” unless you are unclear abt.
+This convention.

 Measure-remeasure SD is about +/- 5 degrees between 2 observers using same landmarks, 3 degrees if same observer.
 Less than 5 degree change therefore not significant.
 IF HOWEVER there is ~5 degree increase since last exam, look for older exams to see if curve is sneaking up 5 degrees each time, therefore stealthily 'increasing' -- "L. 31 degree curve superior endplate of X through inferior endplate of Y. On last exam Oct 10, 2017 using same landmarks, this measured 27 degrees; but on older exam May 3, 2014 this measured 16 degrees, suggesting longitudinal increase"